Distinguished Alumni Award

 Eventually, the days of growing and canning vegetables, dressing chickens and venison, sewing my children’s clothes, teaching academics and keeping a positive attitude through it all started to wear on me.
 We also had no health insurance, so I was forced to grow herbs and rely on herbal remedies and homeopathic medicine.
 I began to resent compliments because inside, I felt like a prisoner.
 I had no outside support and no family to call upon for help.
 My mother passed away when I was only 8-years-old and my father was just simply unavailable.
 I felt trapped.

 In May of 2008, I mustered up the courage to make some life altering changes not only for myself, but for my children as well.
-I visited the Goodwin College campus and immediately fell in love with the College.
+I visited the Goodwin University campus and immediately fell in love with The University.
 Everyone was extremely helpful and genuine.
 I worked with an admissions counselor to get started and she did everything she could to get me enrolled and on my way.

 In addition to other personal stresses, I suffered from a nasty and abusive relationship with my husband during my time at Goodwin.
 He asked me to quit school and get a job making minimum wage.
 It all began to get the best of me, and I almost gave up until I realized that Goodwin was the only support that I had.
 It was a safe place for me both physically and mentally.
 I knew that I had to keep going because for the first time in a long time, Goodwin made me feel like I could just be myself, and I finally started to feel like I was good enough.